MaskVCT: Masked Voice Codec Transformer for Zero-Shot Voice Conversion With Increased Controllability via Multiple Guidances: MaskVCT

 \subsection{Linguistic Conditioning}

-Self-supervised speech representations provide time-aligned and fast-varying phonetic features \cite{ss_phonetic} so VC models built on them tend to reproduce source-aligned speech.
-Table \ref{tab:results_main} shows that even pitch-unconditioned, linguistics-only-conditioned models \cite{freevc,maskgct} retain high pitch correlation with the source, indicating pitch leakage.
-This motivates a coarser and pitch-stripped representation for source-pitch-agnostic conversion.
+Self-supervised speech representations provide time-aligned and fast-varying phonetic features \cite{ss_phonetic}.
+Therefore, VC models built on them tend to reproduce source-aligned speech.
+In our preliminary study, even pitch-unconditioned and linguistics-only-conditioned models \cite{freevc,maskgct} retain high pitch correlation with the source, indicating pitch leakage.
+This motivates a coarser and pitch-stripped representation for source-agnostic pitch generation.

 Recent works propose syllabic representations \cite{syllablelm,sylber} that discretize speech into slow-varying units by quantizing both within-vector and across adjacent frames.
 Also, they relax strict source alignment to enable phoneme and accent variations.
 We adopt these temporally coarse-grained tokens to mitigate non-linguistic attribute leakage.
 We use the discrete tokens from the pre-trained syllabic model SylBoost and its quantizer \cite{syllablelm}, and train learnable embeddings for each token.